Return to the BUILD

 Carefully remove two (2) Escape Pod Covers, eighteen (18) Clear Windows, and seventeen (17) Dark Windows from their sprues and fit them to the back of Deck Panel U3-12, as shown.

+In my Stage 20, the Escape Pod Covers were in their own little bag and not on a sprue.
 When removing parts from sprues, I recommend using sprue cutters or sharp hobby knife here to have as clean a cut as possible.
 These windows are not secured yet, so be careful handling this panel so they don’t go flying everywhere.

 It is also worth mentioning here that I sanded all of these windows down already.
 See The Windows page for more details: